Het21/Fake-News-Detection/README.md

 Dataset Link: https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset

-A project on Natural Language Processing using Python, a team project to predict whether extracted news from tweets are fake or not.
+A project on Natural Language Processing using Python to predict whether extracted news from tweets are fake or not.